sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 Corrects the alignment of text in PDF documents that are skewed, for example as a result of being  photographed at an angle instead of straight on.
 ID cards and receipts are common examples of such documents.
 Sensible uses [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm) to correct scaling, rotation, translation, and shear.

-You don't need to configure this preprocessor for PDFs that are slightly rotated.
-Sensible's default OCR engine (Microsoft) corrects slight rotation automatically.
+See the Notes section for when *not* to use this preprocessor and for alternatives.

 [**Parameters**](doc:deskew#parameters)
 [**Examples**](doc:deskew#examples)